nylo-core/nylo.dev/resources/docs/7.x/en/navigation-hub.md

 metro make:navigation_hub base
 ```

+The command will guide you through an interactive setup where you can choose the layout type and define your tabs or journey states.

-This will create a base_navigation_hub.dart file in your `resources/pages/` directory and add the Navigation Hub to your `routes/router.dart` file.
+This will create a `base_navigation_hub.dart` file in your `resources/pages/navigation_hubs/base/` directory with child widgets organized in `tabs/` or `states/` subfolders.